So you think you had a great idea? Sally here says you didn’t.

 Customer personas help you ask better questions.

 I have yet to do a deep customer persona exercise that is ALL fun and no work.
-I have also yet to create a customer persona that does not serve a very useful purpose.
+I also have yet to create a customer persona that does not serve a very useful purpose.

 So, have you talked to your ideal customer persona today?